(Bette Middler, The Rose)

 To counteract some of the sickening sweetness and sentimentality of the whole affair, there was a donkey in a field not far away, a donkey that hadn't been fed in awhile judging from the sounds he was making.
 He kept braying during the most somber moments.
 We all thought that was a nice touch.
 My dad would have liked a donkey braying during the eulogies at his funeral.
 He could bray like a donkey with the best of them.
 I adore my father.
 I will always adore my father.

 Murph accompanied his daughters on the guitar while they sang The Rose.
-Then he sang You Are My Sunshine with a little help from the people he was singing it to.
+Then he sang You Are My Sunshine all by himself.
 Murph said it had been my father's favorite song.
 He was probably right.
 It probably was.
 My father had all kinds of favorite songs.

 Then, God, I don't know what the hell happened after that.
 My mother, I guess.
 My mother got up from her folding chair in the front row.
 She walked across the grass in a pair of sturdy black shoes and stood with her back to everyone and put her hand on the coffin.
 It was a plain pine box, part of the same moderate funeral package she had picked out.
 She gave the box a comforting pat, then turned around and faced everyone.